stianteien/tsql_tasks/README.md

 # Tsql tasks
-In this repo is the sql tasks solved
+In this repo is the sql tasks solved<br>
+Tek used: SSMS for doublechecking the data<br>
+Data was used from a csv